MikoolG/FoodAdventureTest/README.md

 - Ensure you run and pass all spec tests.
 - **Note:** You will need to set up your own Twilio credentials.

+## API Keys Setup:
+Before running this project, ensure you've set up your own API keys for the following services:

+- **Twilio:** Utilized for the adventure messaging functionality.
+- **Google Maps:** Essential for calculating routes and pinpointing truck locations.

+Make sure you have valid API keys and securely integrate them into your environment or your preferred secrets management tool.

 ## UI:
-- UI uses **Tailwind** for styling.
+- UI is powered by **Tailwind** for its styling.
 - **Color Codes:**
   - **Blue:** `#00CAE3`
   - **Pink:** `#FF7F96`
   - **Gray:** `#CDDCE8`

 ## Data:
-- An import worker runs every 7 days.
+- An import worker is set to run every 7 days.
-- Data is read from this CSV link: [Mobile-Food-Facility-Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
+- Data is fetched from this CSV link: [Mobile-Food-Facility-Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)

 ## Functionality:

 ### 1. Personalized Food Truck Adventure:
 - **User Input:**
-  - **Food Preferences:** Users can select from a list of available cuisines or specific dishes.
-A dropdown menu is available for ease of selection.
+  - **Food Preferences:** Users can select from a list of cuisines or specific dishes.
+A dropdown menu is provided for easier selection.
-  - **Number of Trucks:** Users specify how many food trucks they wish to visit.
+  - **Number of Trucks:** Users decide the number of food trucks they wish to explore.
-  - **Adventure Duration:** Users set their food truck adventure's preferred start and end times.
+  - **Adventure Duration:** Users dictate their food truck adventure's start and end times.

 ### 2. Adventure Initialization:
-- The system selects available food trucks based on their operational hours and locations.
+- The application picks available food trucks by evaluating their operational hours and locations.
-- Computes an optimal route.
+- Calculates the most efficient route.
-- Sends a message at the start time: "Ready for a culinary journey?
-Head over to [First Truck Name] at [Location].
+- Dispatches a message at the decided start time: "Ready for a culinary journey?
+Make your way to [First Truck Name] at [Location].
 Bon appétit!"

 ### 3. Interactive Messaging System:
 - On arriving at a truck, users send an "arrived" message.